sglebs/mswyw/README.md

 Examples of *COST* attributes:

 * Total amount of RAM used by all replicas of your (micro)service.
 You know that Amazon charges for that, right?
 The less memory you need, the cheaper the machine instance you can get away with.
+It impacts you recurring expense.
 * Amount of CPU percentage used by each of your replicas.
 You also pay for CPU.
 A smaller machine with optimized/faster code will cost you less.
+Also a recurring expense on the cloud.

-Currently the formula is (note that a,b,c etc are just coefficients which you can tweak - we provide defaults):
+Currently the formula is:

 `
 mswyw = a * [( b * apdex + c * rpm + d * endpoints) / (e * mem + f * cpu + g * epm)]
 `

-The coefficients can be overriden passing --coefficients as a json, with these key names for teh coefficients:
+Note that a,b,c etc are just coefficients which you can override passing --coefficients as a json, with these key names for the coefficients:

 - a: "total"
 - b: "apdex"